 There is nothing sadder than losing a child to preventable death.
-Cribs for Kids® is an organization the seeks to prevent the death of children.
+Cribs for Kids® is an organization that seeks to prevent the death of children.
 They help by educating on the benefits of providing a safe sleeping environment for infants.
-This organization has formed a coalition of partners committed distributing literature and education parents and childcare providers.
-Go Here if you are in need of information or a free crib.
+This organization has formed a coalition of partners committed to distributing literature and education for parents and childcare providers.
+Go here for more information or a free crib.
 They have created safe sleep cribs for infants.

 National Diaper Bank Network

 This organization is a resource for parents looking for free diapers for their little ones.
 The NDBN offers a listing of organizations that offer free diapers in your community.
 This program exists nationwide and if you need help with diapers, Click Here and enter your State, Zip Code and they type of diapers you are requesting.
 Request cloth, disposable, infant, older children or for adults.
 If you can not find a free diaper organization in your area, call 2-1-1, which is the United Way and they will be able to help you.

 If you are expecting a little one and need basic furniture for your little one like a crib, crib mattress, carrying case, changing table there are furniture banks that work with the community and local charities to provide furniture to financially qualified mothers.
 Find out what furniture banks are near you. (more info.)